Dri0m/recursive-archive-indexer/README.md

 - `py7zr` doesn't seem to accept `tempfile.SpooledTemporaryFile` as a valid file object, so you can't really use the multipart upload endpoint right now (without copying the file, which is crappy)
 - no test suite
 - i improve it as i use it, so there most like are some bugs and issues
+- i am 100% sure i'm not closing some files correctly